 Published by the Peabody Institute Library, the site was established in order to promote the Danvers Archival Center, which is a research library and archive center dedicated to Danvers history.

-In addition to these sites listed here, there are also a number of newspapers, magazines and journals that have published articles about the Salem Witch Trials and there are a handful of primary sources on the Salem Witch Trials as well as numerous books about the Salem Witch Trials.
+In addition to these sites listed here, there are also a number of newspapers, magazines and journals that have published articles about the Salem Witch Trials and there are a number of primary sources on the Salem Witch Trials, secondary sources on the Salem Witch Trials as well as numerous books about the Salem Witch Trials.